PRITHIVSAKTHIUR/Flux.2-Klein-Small-Decoder-Only/README.md

 ```

 **Step 3 — Initialize the project and install dependencies**
-This will read the requirements and fetch the required PyTorch 2.11.0 + cu130 wheels automatically.
+This will automatically parse the `uv.lock` and `requirements.txt` to fetch the correct PyTorch 2.11.0 + cu130 wheels.

 ```bash
 uv sync